On colorful generalizations of the Goodman--Pollack transversal problem: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:matroidal-joins} we introduce matroidal spaces and joins, and derive some of their properties.
 In Section~\ref{sec:non-existence-equiv} we adapt previous nonexistence results for equivariant maps from Stiefel manifolds to spheres to obtain similar result on the skeleta.
-In Section~\ref{sec:aux-matr-space} we define a particular matroidal space needed for the proof and record some of its properties.
-Finally, in Section~\ref{sec:proof-main} we use all of this information to provide a proof of the main theorem.
+In Section~\ref{sec:aux-matr-space} we define a particular matroidal space needed for the proof and record some of its properties, which are then used in Section~\ref{sec:proof-main} to prove the main theorem.
+Finally, in Section~\ref{sec:dolnikov-matroid} we derive the matroidal Dol'nikov Theorem~\ref{thm:dolnikov-matroids} from the main theorem.